-So, if Italy could grant the Vatican sovereignty, why can they not take it back?
-According to the website, Concordat Watch, the 1969 Vienna Convention on the Law of Treaties provides that one party to an international treaty cannot unilaterally withdraw from that agreement, but requires consent from both sides.
-Obviously, the Vatican will never willingly give up the power and benefits their sovereign status gives them on the international stage; especially as it affords them diplomatic immunity from prosecution for their criminal obstruction of justice.
+If Italy was able to grant the Vatican sovereignty, why not simply take it back?
+According to the website Concordat Watch, the 1969 Vienna Convention on the Law of Treaties provides that one party to an international treaty cannot unilaterally withdraw from that agreement, but requires consent from both sides.
+Obviously, the Vatican will never willingly give up the power and benefits their sovereign status gives them on the international stage; especially as it affords them diplomatic immunity from prosecution for criminal obstruction of justice.

 However, there is a little-used provision in the Vienna Convention, Article 62, which allows for treaties to be abrogated due to a “Fundamental Change of Circumstance.”
 In such cases, the legal doctrine, clausula rebus sic stantibus, or “things thus standing,” may be invoked.
-Specifically, in my non-legal opinion, I believe sub-paragraph B could apply: wherein the change of circumstances has had a radical effect on the obligations of the treaty.
+Specifically, a case could be made that sub-paragraph B would apply: wherein the change of circumstances has had a radical effect on the obligations of the treaty.

 However, other secular countries that maintain diplomatic relations with Vatican City could simply refuse to continue recognizing the Vatican’s sovereignty.
 This game of recognition is a diplomatic grey area.
 Take for instance the status of the People’s Republic of China, which, until 1971, was not considered to be the legitimate government of China in the United Nations, as Taiwan was the officially recognized party.
 Ironically, the Vatican and the PRC do not recognize each other in this international game of petty politicking, given that the Vatican maintains diplomatic relations with Taiwan.